jer-irl/lineserver/README.md

 for an offset close to the target line, leading to an approximately constant-time complexity read in.
 (Technically linear if the number of records is constrained, but effectively constant.)

+__NOTE:__
+After coding this, I realized that there is a `linecache` Python module.
+If I were to redo this, I would probably use the pre-made module, but for the submission I think it better shows my skills if I keep my manually coded cache and directory.

 ## Build requirements
 I am only using the Python standard library, but have only tested the server on